 As you prepare to move to a new city, you will inevitably realize that you have too much stuff.
 This is true whether it’s a temporary move or a permanent relocation.
 Even if you manage to cull some of your possessions for disposal or donation, you may not be able to take the rest of your belongings with you.The fewer items you have to move, the less stress you will experience during the relocation process.
 Blueground’s guests love our move-in ready furnished apartments precisely because they can just show up and start living.
-Our homes in 14 cities are professionally designed with thoughtful touches like luxury linens, well-equipped kitchens, and in-unit laundry.
+Our homes are professionally designed with thoughtful touches like luxury linens, well-equipped kitchens, and in-unit laundry.
 There are also Bluetooth-enabled Marshall speakers and smart TVs in our units.

 Bottom line, our guests really only need to pack the essentials.
 But if you’re not ready to embrace full-tilt minimalism, you may want to look into self storage before your move.
 Here are some basic tips to help you save money and effort as you prepare to relocate.

 If you’ve ever seen an episode of Storage Wars, you know how many people can’t quite fit their lives into their homes.
 The self storage industry is booming in the US, and it’s likely that there are several facilities near your current location with competitive prices.
 Do a search to see what kind of rates are on offer.
 You can also check to whether you can score a lower price if you rent by the year rather than by the month.

 Keep in mind that larger national companies might charge a little more than a local provider, but also offer more options for managing your account online.
 You may also want to check to see if any of your credit cards offer discounts on self storage, or whether your college or university alumni association has a group rate.